dof-dss/lando-d7-to-d8-migrate/README.md

  9. Read the following tips to ensure you are using the right development and configuration settings.

  ## Tips
+ - If configuration import is taking a long time (> 60 mins) stop the install, clean the database and reboot your machine.
  - Edit settings.local.php file to toggle development settings.
  - Edit settings.php and uncomment the *'config split environment'* settings, checking the appropriate boolean assignment is set.
  - Use the 'lando drush/drupal csex' command to import configuration splits.